haskarb/MLResources/README.md

 # Machine Learning & Associated Resources

+This repository contains various ML courses link and information about what they offer, obviously along with the value.
+I have created this for my personal collection, and in no ways orders the various courses.
+Feel free to create a PR, if you have something more to add :)

 ## Machine Learning
 * Intuition for the Algorithms of Machine Learning - Cynthia Rudin - DUKE - [Link](https://users.cs.duke.edu/~cynthia/teaching.html) <br />
   [X] Lectures <br />